Easy Tuna Kimchi Fried Rice

 What kind of canned tuna should I use?

-I’ve made Tuna (Chamchi) Kimchi Fried Rice with just about every kind of canned tuna.
+I’ve made Tuna Kimchi Fried Rice with just about every kind of canned tuna.
 They are all good.

 There are 4 kinds generally available in grocery stores: